Español

 For medical questions, we encourage you to review our information with your doctor.

-Chemotherapy (chemo) uses anti-cancer drugs that are injected into a vein or are taken by mouth.
-Chemotherapy is systemic therapy, which means that the drug enters the bloodstream and travels throughout the body to reach and destroy cancer cells.
+Chemotherapy (chemo) is the use of anti-cancer drugs that are injected into a vein or are taken by mouth.
+Chemo drugs enter the bloodstream and travel throughout the body to reach and destroy cancer cells.

-Chemotherapy is seldom helpful for most types of thyroid cancer, but fortunately it is not needed in most cases.
-It is often combined with external beam radiation therapy for anaplastic thyroid cancer and is sometimes used for other advanced cancers that no longer respond to other treatments.
+Chemotherapy is seldom helpful for most types of thyroid cancer, but fortunately it isn’t needed in most cases.

-The chemotherapy drugs most commonly used to treat mainly medullary thyroid cancer and anaplastic thyroid cancer include:
+The chemo drugs most often used to treat thyroid cancer include:

-The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.
+The side effects of chemo depend on which drugs are given, the doses used, and the length of treatment.
 Common side effects of chemo include:

-These side effects are usually short-term and go away after treatment is finished.
-There are often ways to lessen these side effects.
+These side effects usually go away after treatment is finished.
+There are often ways to lessen them.
 For example, drugs can be given to help prevent or reduce nausea and vomiting.

 For more general information about how chemotherapy is used to treat cancer, see Chemotherapy.